theWickedWebDev/stephenyoung/src/public/components/README.md

 - Make each module have its own CSS so you dont need to import the whole thing
 - Make <Meta/> customizable
 - Make a "type" data reference and link specific ones to the API documention
+- TODO add all the standard HTML attributes to components, like onClick